 What Is Father’s Day?

 Many cultures celebrate a day to honor fathers.
 In fact, there are many days celebrating fathers around the world.
 Some were established as early as 1908 in Europe and Asia, while others are more recent.
 For example, Father’s Day, in the United States, is a holiday (the third Sunday in June) to honor fathers.
 Credit for originating the holiday is generally given to Sonora Smart Dodd of Spokane, Washington, whose father, a Civil War veteran, raised her and her five siblings after their mother died in childbirth.
-Today, it is celebrated on various dates across different countries around the world, but it is always held in June in America to honor all those special men who are important in our lives.
+Today, it is celebrated on various dates across different countries worldwide.
+Still, it is always held in June in America to honor all those extraordinary men who are essential in our lives.